Brother of man found dead with his family at burning New Jersey mansion charged with murder

 The brother of the man found dead at his burned massive New Jersey home with his wife and two children has been charged with murder, prosecutors said Thursday.

-Paul Caneiro is charged in the deaths of Keith Caneiro, 50, his wife, Jennifer Caneiro, 45, and their two children Jesse, 11, and Sophia, 8, who were found dead on Nov.
+Paul Caneiro is charged with four counts of murder in the deaths of Keith Caneiro, 50, his wife, Jennifer Caneiro, 45, and their two children Jesse, 11, and Sophia, 8, who were found dead on Nov.
 20 at their home in the wealthy community of Colts Neck, New Jersey.

 More details are expected to be revealed when Monmouth County Prosecutor Christopher J. Gramiccioni holds a news conference at 11 a.m.
 ET Thursday.